 B. Term.
-The date of this Agreement is the date on which it is approved by the Department of until December 31 next following the expiration date of the City Ordinance, and shall thereafter be renewed automatically from year to year until the Department completes all work necessary to the administration of the City Ordinance and has received and disbursed all payments due under that
+The date of this Agreement is the date on which it is approved by the Department of General Services.
+The Agreement shall take effect on April 1, 2027.
+This Agreement shall continue until December 31 next following the expiration date of the City Ordinance, and shall thereafter be renewed automatically from year to year until the Department completes all work necessary to the administration of the City Ordinance and has received and disbursed all payments due under that Ordinance.